Mayankgupta1754/DSA_prep/README.md

-# 📚 Data Structures & Algorithms – My DSA Journey
+# 📚 Data Structures & Algorithms – A Learning Journey

-Welcome to my **Data Structures and Algorithms (DSA) Repository** 🚀
+Welcome to my **Data Structures and Algorithms (DSA) learning repository** 🚀
-This repository contains **every DSA problem I solve**, along with **clear explanations, optimized solutions, and helpful resources**.

-The purpose of this repo is to:
-- Build strong problem-solving skills
-- Maintain a structured DSA revision notebook
-- Help others understand DSA concepts easily
+This repository is **not about perfect solutions or teaching others**.
+It is a **personal learning journal** where I solve problems, struggle, learn, improve, and document my understanding along the way.

+Some solutions may be **attempted on the spot**, some may be **partially correct at first**, and many are **improved after watching videos or reading explanations** — and that’s intentional.

 ---

+## 🎯 Purpose of This Repository

+This repo exists to:
+- Learn DSA **by doing**
+- Track my **thinking process and growth**
+- Document mistakes, insights, and improvements
+- Create a **personal revision space**
+- Stay consistent rather than perfect

+---

 ## 🧠 What You’ll Find Here

-✅ Problem statements
-✅ Step-by-step explanations
-✅ Brute force → optimized approaches
+✅ My first attempts at problems
+✅ Improved solutions after learning
+✅ Notes from videos & articles
-✅ Time & space complexity analysis
+✅ Time and space complexity (as I understand them)
-✅ Clean and readable code
-✅ Video explanations & articles

----

-**Each topic folder contains:**
-- Problem solutions
-- Explanation files
-- Useful references

----

-## 📘 Problem Format

-Each problem follows a **standard format**:

-### 🔹 Problem Name
-**Platform:** LeetCode / GFG / Codeforces
-**Difficulty:** Easy / Medium / Hard

-### 🔹 Problem Statement
-Brief description of the problem.

-### 🔹 Approach
-- Intuition behind the solution
-- Step-by-step logic
-- Edge cases considered

-🤝 Contributions
+✅ Honest documentation of my learning process

+This repository reflects **progress, not mastery**.

+⚠️ Disclaimer

-This is a personal learning repository.
+This repository is not a reference for perfect solutions.
-Suggestions and better approaches are always welcome.
+It contains learning attempts, improvements, and evolving understanding.

-If you find this helpful, don’t forget to ⭐ the repository!
+If you’re learning DSA too — you might find this relatable 🙂 If you find this helpful, don’t forget to ⭐ the repository!

 🔗 Connect With Me